hail-is/hail/docs/reference/HailExpressionLanguage.md

  - Numeric Array Operations:
      - min: `arr.min` -- valid only for numeric arrays, returns the minimum value
      - max: `arr.max` -- valid only for numeric arrays, returns the minimum value
+     - median: `arr.median` -- valid only for numeric arrays, returns the median value (`NA`'s are ignored).
+     This returns the same type as the elements stored in the array, so for `Array[Int]` or `Array[Long]` of even length, it rounds the result to the nearest integer.
+If this isn't desired, just map to `Double` prior to calling `median`
+     - mean: `arr.mean` -- valid only for numeric arrays, returns the mean as a `Double` (`NA`'s are ignored)
      - arithmetic: `+ - * /`
         - Array with scalar will apply the operation to each element of the array.  `[1, 2, 3] * 2` = `[2, 4, 6]`.
         - Array with Array will apply the operation positionally.  `[1, 2, 3] * [1, 0, -1]` = `[1, 0, -3]`.  _Fails if the dimension of the two arrays does not match._